WU-CPSL/sehm/README.md

 This is the repository for Self-explaining Hierarchical Model for Intraoperative Time Series (SEHM).
 SEHM comprises kernelized local attention and recurrent layers to effectively learn progression dynamics of high-resolution time series.
 A linear approximation module is parallel to the recurrent layers to ensure end-to-end interpretability.
 We performed evaluations on our in-house complication prediction dataset and public [HiRID](https://physionet.org/content/hirid/1.1.1/) dataset.

-The manuscript is now available on [arXiv](https://arxiv.org/abs/2210.04417) and is accepted by ICDM 2022 as a short paper.
+The work is accepted by ICDM 2022 as a short paper.
+The full manuscript is now available on [arXiv](https://arxiv.org/abs/2210.04417).

 ## Prerequisites